Aydın Karabulut: Career

 Aydın had started his career in Hertha Berlin, one of the leading teams in German capital where he was born.
-After a while, he pulled the attention of Turkish national team scouts as a promising starlet.
+After a while, he pulled the attention of Turkey national team scouts as a promising starlet.
 He had 5 caps for U-19 national team.
 He joined Beşiktaş January 2006.
 His contract came into force on 8 February 2006 which will expire in May 2010.
 Aydın had several recent occasions on Süper Lig in first season mostly as a substitute player.

 On 16 February 2008, he was on the line-up of team up against Ankaraspor where Aydın assisted Nobre by his corner kick.
 Subsequently, he tried to find the net by his own again with a corner kick, however he was denied by the opponent keeper Senecký after his direct curving shoot.
 He scored his first ever goal for Beşiktaş on 5 January 2008 in Fortis Turkey Cup group match against Diyarbakır BŞB.
 Aydın kept playing as a substitute player for his team and scored his very first goal in Turkish League on a crucial encounter against Trabzonspor.

 Aydın has joined capital city team Ankaraspor in summer 2009, in return of Erhan Güven, who joined Beşiktaş as the new defender.

 On 6 September 2013, Karabulut left Elazığspor and joined fellow Super Lig side Sivasspor.
 During the transfer window of the 2014–2015 season, he signed for Bursaspor.